Burnout isn’t an excuse for not delivering that picky Millennials came up with.

 - 75+ Mind-Boggling Virtual Meeting Statistics and Facts

 - Burnout is a psychological phenomenon considered in three dimensions: (a) emotional exhaustion, (b) cynicism or depersonalization, and (c) reduced personal accomplishments.

-- There is a strong correlation of 0,5 between burnout, depression, and anxiety.
+- There’s a strong correlation of 0.5 between burnout, depression, and anxiety.

 - 62% of all employees feel mentally and physically exhausted after work (emotional exhaustion).

 - Every nine in 10 workers admit that stress or frustration can impact their work quality (reduced personal accomplishments).